Free UK Delivery On Orders Over £50 | 30-Day Money Back Guarantee

 • Superior insulation — Approximately three times warmer than sheep's wool, ideal for cold-weather hikes

 • Alpaca is particularly well-suited to multi-day treks where durability and thermoregulation matter as much as blister prevention.
+For colder UK winter walks where insulation matters more than active wicking, our best cashmere socks UK guide covers the luxury-fibre alternatives.

 Shop our Alpaca Wool socks – £32.99